cuiyongbo/hello-world/my_wiki/millitary_terms.rst

 | cadet [军官候补生]
 | Definition: a young person who is training to become an officer in the police or armed force.
 |
+| retaliation
+| Definition: the action of returning a military attack; counterattack.
+| Usage: The bombings are believed to be in retaliation for the trial of 15 | suspects.
+| Synonyms: revenge
+| Usage: Protectionism invites retaliation.
+|